erlonbie/scrapper-lattes/README.md

 This will:

-- Search for "metodos formais"
+- Search for 10 formal methods related terms in Portuguese and English
+- Use 8 threads for faster processing
-- Scrape up to 3 pages of results (30 researchers)
+- Scrape up to 2 pages per term (20 researchers per term)
+- Remove duplicates automatically
-- Get detailed information for each researcher
+- Get detailed information for each unique researcher
 - Save everything to `cnpq_researchers.db`

 ### Customization